Josephjr05/The-SkyDecay-Project/README.md

 ## Modchart Editor (WIP):
 * Make modcharts with a built in editor ofcourse!
 * It takes json files of the modchart and simply brings it to life.
-* This uses the modchart editor from Sick Coders engine.

 ## More lua, more freedom!:
 * You love lua?
 Well you'll love the extensive freedom of Lua scripting with a whole lot of new variables and more!